Cross - Truth in Love Ministry

 Cross

-When Mormons speak of the cross, they usually focus on Jesus’ suffering in Gethsemane and his death at Calvary as part of the atonement.
+When Mormons speak of the cross, they usually focus on Jesus’ suffering in Gethsemane (Doctrine and Covenants 19:16–18) and then his death at Calvary as parts of the atonement.
 The cross itself is not rejected, but it is not central in devotion, worship, or art.

 Free Booklet